Amy Wallace

 Amy Wallace (July 3, 1955 – August 10, 2013) was an American writer.
 She was the daughter of writers Irving Wallace and Sylvia Wallace and the sister of writer and populist historian David Wallechinsky.
 She was co-author of the bestselling book The Book of Lists (1977).

 Career

-Wallace is best known for her books of lists, with topics that ranged from the rare, curious and unusual to crime and horror.
-In 1977, she lived in Berkeley on her brother's commune and during school breaks, worked with him and their father on what was to become a bestseller, The Book of Lists.
+Wallace is best known for her books of lists, with topics that ranged from the rare, curious, and unusual to crime and horror.
+In 1977, she lived in Berkeley on her brother's commune.
+During school breaks, she worked with him and their father on what was to become a bestseller, The Book of Lists.
 The book ran to three versions.

 Wallace used the lists format in two other books: The Official Punk Rock Book of Lists with Handsome Dick Manitoba (2007) and The Book of Lists: Horror (2008) co-written with Del Howison and her boyfriend Scott Bradley (b.
 1972).

 She also wrote The Prodigy, a biography of William James Sidis, published in 1986, and an erotic novel, Desire (1990).